ScottWhittaker/scottwhittaker.net.sveltekit/src/routes/posts/wrap-an-mdsvex-document-to-dynamically-add-page-titles.md

 layout: post
 slug: wrap-an-mdsvex-document-to-dynamically-add-page-titles
 tags: post
 title: Wrap an mdsvex document to dynamically add page titles
 ---

-## {title}

 When putting this starter template together I wanted to dynamically update the document page title for each post so that the title would be reflected in the browser tab.